Lingy12/cs5228/README.md

 python training/k_fold.py <base_conf>
 ```

-Add your new configuration in config/sk_config.py, and replace the "base_conf" with your new config name.
+Add your new configuration in config/sk_config.py, and replace the "base_conf" with config in config/sk_config.py.

 ### Generate prediction